-And as a added bonus don’t make mistake #5 of repainting a table during a season where temperatures are below 50 degrees, not only do you need the temperature to help cure the paint, but you need to be able to open up the doors and let out the smell of these paints.
+And as oil-based don’t make mistake #8 of repainting a table during a season where temperatures are below 50 degrees, not only do you need the temperature to help cure the paint, but you need to be able to open up the doors and let out the smell of these paints.

 Need some inspirations?
 Check out these beautiful makeovers: Top 10 Kitchen Table Transformations.
 If you have any questions please comment below, I love to hear from my readers!